 After being wrongly dismissed from his job ex-Police Officer Dooley, played by Candy, looks for work as a security guard.
 Joined by Eugene Levy, today notably know for his hilarious role as Jim’s dad in the American Pie series, the bumbling pair become embroiled in a plot to foil shady dealings by their employer.

 We simply couldn’t make a top ten list without having Cool Runnings feature.
-The underdog story of Jamaican bobsleigh team fronted by an enthusiastic Candy.
-A family-friendly outing with cheap laughs that has plenty of soul running throughout.
+Underdog story of the Jamaican bobsleigh team fronted by an enthusiastic Candy.
+A family-friendly outing with cheap laughs that has plenty of soul throughout.

 A year before Home Alone, John Candy and Macaulay Culkin teamed up for John Hughes 1989 release of Uncle Buck.
 Buck is ushered in as a last resort to look after his brother’s kids after being rushed away in the middle of the night.
-The featured clip is a prime example of Candy’s perfect comic performance which clearly has given inspiration to Mike Myers in the Austin Powers movies, mooooooooooole.
-The great script and direction coupled with spot-on performances almost gave Unkle Buck our number one spot, the featured clip is a prime example of Candy’s perfect comic performance.
+A great script and great direction coupled with spot-on performances almost gave Unkle Buck our number one spot, the featured clip is a prime example of Candy’s perfect comic performance.

 There was never really going to be a question over which Candy film claimed the top spot.
 This 1987 outing is the classic ‘buddy’ movie that follows an emotional yet hilarious cross country journey to make it home in time for Thanksgiving.
 Co-starring Steve Martin, when he was still funny, the pair clearly relish their time together under the guidance of John Hughes.
 It really was a golden time for the writer and director.